 Chinchillas are a small rodent native to South America, found in rocky, arid areas in the mountains.
 They are best known for their incredibly soft, thick, luxurious fur.
 In the wild, this fur protects them from the elements, but in captivity, it makes them somewhat susceptible to overheating.
 This must be considered when deciding where to place your chinchilla in the house.
 A cooler, quiet area of your home is the best place to put a chinchilla cage.

 The tray can be lined with wood shavings (avoid cedar shavings, and hardwood shavings such as aspen are preferred over pine) or newspapers.
 Many chinchilla cages have a wire floor, which is nice for cleanliness but can be hard on chinchilla feet so are best avoided.
 Wire floors or shelves can be covered with wood to give the chinchilla's feet a break.
 A nest box, made of wood, should also be provided.

 Where to Put the Cage

 The cage should be placed in a quiet area of the home where human activities won't disturb (and stress) them during the day.
 The cage should also be located in a cool area (no drafts) and not exposed to direct sunlight which could cause overheating.
-Summertime temperatures must be monitored to make sure the ambient temperature is not much over 77 F (25 C).
+Summertime temperatures must be monitored to make sure the ambient temperature is not much higher than 77 degrees Fahrenheit (25 degrees Celsius).
 If you do not have air conditioning, placing a shallow pan of ice cubes in the cage may help, or drape a damp towel over part of the cage.

 Place the cage on a table or stand as this will help make the chinchilla feel secure; chinchillas can be intimidated if you must lean over the cage to interact with them.